apache/openwhisk/sdk/docker/README.md

 runs the included example Docker action container using OpenWhisk.

 ```
-# install ./dockerSkeleton with example
+# install dockerSkeleton with example
-> wsk sdk install docker
+wsk sdk install docker

 # change working directory
-> cd dockerSkeleton
+cd dockerSkeleton

 # build/push, argument is your docker hub user name and a valid docker image name
-> ./buildAndPush <dockerhub username>/whiskexample
+./buildAndPush <dockerhub username>/whiskexample

 # create docker action
-> wsk action create dockerSkeletonExample --docker <dockerhub username>/whiskExample
+wsk action create dockerSkeletonExample --docker <dockerhub username>/whiskExample

 # invoke created action
-> wsk action invoke dockerSkeletonExample --blocking
+wsk action invoke dockerSkeletonExample --blocking
 ```

-The binary to execute must be located in the `client` folder.
-The name of the binary (or shell script as in the standard bundle) must be `action`.
+The executable file must be located in the `/action` folder.
+The name of the executable must be `/action/exec` and can be any file with executable permissions.
+The sample docker action runs `example.c` by copying and building the source inside the container as `/action/exec` (see `Dockerfile` lines 8-9).